FWinkler3/Work-Day-Scheduler/README.md

-## Work Day Scheduler Starter Code
+## Work Day Scheduler
+With this application, an individual is able to log events in a daily planner that will be color coded to indicate past, present and future.

 ## User Story